cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 -   `Multiple`: the event occurs on multiple dates, and has multiple subEvent entries with each a different startDate and endDate.
 -   `Periodic`: the event or place runs for a specific period as indicated by its startDate and endDate, and can optionally have openingHours.
 -   `Permanent`: the event or place is permanent and has no startDate or endDate, but it can optionally have openingHours.

+With the `calendarType` parameter you can look for results that match a certain calendarType.

 **Applicable on endpoints**